-If a peripheral nerve is severed, it is important that the two cut ends be connected as soon as possible so that the regenerating sprouts of the axons can more easily reach the tubes formed by the basement membranes and connective tissues on the distal side of the gap.
-When the gap exceeds 3 millimeters, the regenerating axons may form a tangled mass called a neuroma.
-It is composed of sensory axons and is painfully sensitive to pressure.
-Neuromas sometimes complicate a patient's recovery following limb amputation.
+If a peripheral nerve is severed, it is important that the two cut ends be connected as soon as possible so that the regenerating sprouts of the axons can more easily reach the tubes formed by the Schwann cells on the distal side of the gap.
+When the gap exceeds 3 millimeters, the regenerating axons may not line up correctly with the distal side of the gap and may form a tangled mass called a neuroma.
+A neuroma is composed of sensory axons and is painfully sensitive to pressure.

-- 4 What are neuroglia? - 5 Name and describe four types of neuroglia. - 6 What are some functions of neuroglia? - 7 Explain how an injured peripheral axon might regenerate. - 8 Explain why functionally significant regeneration is unlikely in the CNS.
+- 6 What are neuroglia? - 7 Name and describe four types of neuroglia. - 8 What are some functions of neuroglia? - 9 Explain how an injured peripheral axon might regenerate. - 10 Explain why functionally significant regeneration is unlikely in the CNS.

-FIGURE 10.10 If a myelinated axon is injured, the following events may occur over several weeks to months: (a) The proximal portion of the axon may survive, but (b) the portion distal to the injury degenerates. (c and d) In time, the proximal portion may develop extensions that grow into the tube of basement membrane and connective tissue cells that the axon previously occupied and (e) possibly reestablish the former connection.
+FIGURE 10.10 If a myelinated axon is injured, the following events may occur over several weeks to months: (a) The proximal portion of the axon may survive, but (b) the portion distal to the injury degenerates. (c and d) In time, the proximal portion may develop extensions that grow into the tube formed by remaining Schwann cells and (e) possibly reestablish the former connection.
 Nerve growth factors that neuroglia secrete assist in the regeneration process.